 This block covering 26 hectares on the corner of Seppeltsfield and Stelzer Roads was purchased in 1968, although there was very little vineyard planted at that time.
 There was a small area of Shiraz and ‘Tokay’ vines along with our now famous 1880s planted Mataro.
 More vines were established and the Chri-Ro vineyard became the main source of grapes for the old Veritas Winery for many years.

 Rolf Heinrich Binder had the vision to plant the main vineyard in the early 1970s.
-How fortunate we are as those vines now yield grapes for the world famous Hanisch and Heysen wines, wholly estate grown and made.
+How fortunate we are as those vines now yield grapes for the world-famous Heysen wines, wholly estate grown and made.
 Along with these Shiraz vines, the original vineyard was a true ‘fruit salad’ block, planted with Pedro, Sylvaner, Chenin Blanc, Riesling and Muscadelle.

 Drip irrigation was installed on the vineyard in the mid to late 1980s, and in recent years the vineyard has been further replanted to be predominately Shiraz, with some Cabernet Sauvignon, Mataro, Malbec and Carignan.
 Roussanne was planted in 2015 with hopes of producing that white wine in the near future.

 Purchased in 1995, this 18 hectare block has a special place in the history of the company.
 In the early days of Veritas Winery, the company purchased grapes from the Fromm family who owned this vineyard in the mid to late 1950s.

 This subregion of the Barossa is known for its older vines that are low yielding and produce wines full of flavour.
 Planted to Semillon, Shiraz, Grenache and Cabernet Sauvignon, this vineyard produces some of our highest quality fruit.

 Binder Deans Vineyard